 New Zealand history in a global perspective: the way forces of imperialism, colonisation, capitalism and racial conflict have shaped modern New Zealand and its place in the world.

-The paper is essential for students who major in History, and it also complements studies in a wide range of subjects, including law, psychology, politics, anthropology, marketing, sociology, physical education, Māori, Pacific and Indigenous Studies, and English.
+The paper is essential for students who major in History, and it also complements studies in a wide range of subjects, including Law, Geography, Psychology, Politics, Anthropology, Gender Studies, Film and Media Studies, Criminology, Religion, Education, Sociology, Māori, Pacific and Indigenous Studies, Tourism and English.

 This paper is 100% internally assessed.

 |Paper title||New Zealand in the World from the 18th Century|

 |Teaching period||Semester 2 (On campus)|

 |Domestic Tuition Fees (NZD)||$955.05|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Schedule C